-mabl runs tests on Chrome, FireFox, Internet Explorer 11, and Safari today!
+Mabl runs tests on Chrome, FireFox, Internet Explorer 11, Safari, and Edge today!

 Mabl supports multi-user organizations.
 Invite other team members to share an organization from the Settings > Invitations screen.
 Once the Invitation is accepted, the user will be joined to the organization.